samueldr/runix/README.md

 ## What can it do?

 Not much for now!
-It parses probably valid nix, and may parse most nix code.
+It parses probably valid nix, and probably doesn't parse most nix code.

 ## Goals